urbit/docs/arvo/clay/read.md

 [%many track=? =moat]  ::  track range
 ```

-This subscribes to all changes to a desk for the specified range of cases.
-Note that you're unlikely to use this directly, it's mostly used implicitly if you make a `%sing` or `%next` request with a `%v` care to a foreign desk.
-It's basically what the system uses to keep in sync with a foreign desk.
+This subscribes to all changes to a `desk` for the specified range of `case`s.
+Note that you're unlikely to use this directly, it's mostly used implicitly if you make a `%sing` or `%next` request with a `%v` `care` to a foreign `desk`.
 Regardless, we'll have a look at it for completeness.

 If the `track` is `%.y` it will just return a `%writ` like: